Eamonbaloun/PC-Beginners-Guide/README.md

 I love computers I have been an enthusiast for over 10 years and have built and setup many computers.
 I want to help people get into this hobby that I have come to love so much.
 That is why I am going make a guide for new people getting into PC gaming.

-1. Understanding what each part does and why you need it (plus more)
+1. Understanding what each part does and why you need it (Backgound info)

 - [What does what in your computer?
 Computer parts Explained](https://www.youtube.com/watch?v=ExxFxD4OSZ0)
 - [Gaming PC Parts Explained!
 A Beginner&#39;s Guide To Gaming Computer Components!](https://www.youtube.com/watch?v=2joA_S92p64)